KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 # Device Utilities

-This article describes various KeyboardKit device utilities.
+This article describes the KeyboardKit device utilities.

-KeyboardKit has various device-related features that aim to help you customize your keyboard for various devices.
+KeyboardKit has device-related features that can help customize your keyboard for various devices.

-Although you should avoid designing for a specific device, orientation, or screen size in general, some features need these kinds of considerations.
+Although you should avoid designing for a specific device, orientation, or screen size, some features do need these considerations.